titogbruni/Undergraduate_Thesis/README.md

 <a href='https://github.com/titogbruni/Undergraduate_Thesis'><img src='https://github.com/titogbruni/Undergraduate_Thesis/blob/main/logo_README.png' align="right" height="139" /></a>

-#### **Undergraduate Thesis**
+### **Undergraduate Thesis**

 Firstly, I import multiple variables from the Brazilian Central Bank [website](https://www3.bcb.gov.br/sgspub/localizarseries/localizarSeries.do?method=prepararTelaLocalizarSeries).

 Then, from this single dataframe, I create 12 new dataframes where variables are accumulated.
 For instance, *"df6"* has the variables accumulated in 6 months.

 Finally, for each dataframe I compute rolling and expanding window forecasts for the Brazilian yearly inflation.
-The models used were Random Forest, LASSO, Ridge, elastic net, adaLASSO and Random Walk.
+The models used are Random Forest, LASSO, Ridge, elastic net, adaLASSO and Random Walk.
 I compare these models with the Focus survey from the Brazilian Central Bank.

 The thesis can be found [here](https://github.com/titogbruni/Undergraduate_Thesis/blob/main/latex/output.pdf).